isuru89/moodle-local_reminders/README.txt

 6. Now you can change the plug-in specific settings via Site Administration -> Plugins -> Local Plugins -> Reminders.

 == Change Log ==
-v1.5.1
+v1.6
+    + Support for Moodle v3.5 and above.
+    + Migrated to new Moodle task API. v1.5.1
     + Fixed a bug where group reminders are not assigned when the event instance is empty v1.5